KaveIO/Eskapade/docs/source/tutorial_jupyter.rst

   RuntimeError: tried to add chain with existing name to process manager

 This is because the ProcessManager is a singleton.
-This means there is only one of this in memory allowed, and since the jupyter python kernel was still running the object still existed and running the macro gave an error.
+This means there is only one of this in memory allowed, and since the Jupyter python kernel was still running the object still existed and running the macro gave an error.
 The macro tried to make a singleton, but it already exists.
 Therefore the final line in the notebook template has to be ran every time you want to rerun Eskapade.
 So run this line: